 Since January 1st, 2021, Brexit entered into force and the country’s immigration policy changed.
 Now, any expat living in England or coming to the country will be treated equally.
 No matter if they are from an EU country or not.

-Besides this, the new immigration system prioritizes the attraction of expatriates to the UK who can contribute significantly to the country’s economy.
+Besides this, the new immigration system seeks to attract mainly those expatriates in the UK who can contribute significantly to the country’s economy.

-Let’s analyze how to become an expat in England in 2021.
+Let’s analyze how to become an expat in England.

 How to Become an Expat in England in 2021

 More Selective Immigration Conditions for the Expatriates in the UK

 Before 2021, European citizens only needed an identity card to settle in England.
 But things have changed.